teauxfu/clearurls-discord-bot/CONTRIBUTING.md

 The bot itself is in `main.py`.

-The bot uses a couple sqlite tables to persist data.
+The bot uses a sqlite table to persist server settings.
 Functions to initialize and interact with the database are in the `database` folder.

 `guildsettings.py` is for Discord server specific settings.
 Currently we use a small lookup table to store that flag.

-`auditlog.py` is used to store a log of messages deleted by the bot within the last 2 weeks, for guilds that have enabled the auto-delete feature.
-These user ids are retained for the purposes of verifying that a user reacting with the trashcan emoji to delete the bot's post is the same person whose message was moderated.

 `util.py` has a function for getting a sqlite db connection with some flags that enable better support for timestamps.